 Should a conflict of interest even merely appear to arise and in all other apparently awkward situations, all Collaborators who are not directors must inform their immediate superior about the circumstances.
 These Collaborators must also provide necessary information about their activities outside of working hours, if they are or might appear to be in conflict with the interests of the Interpump Group.

 4.10 DIRECTORS' INTERESTS

-With regard to software applications, all employees are required to:
+With regard to software applications, all Collaborators: